Recognizing Excellence in Corporate Inclusion

 Multiple companies show that inclusive leadership training improves workplace inclusion results.

-Microsoft trains leaders at all levels about diversity and inclusion by teaching them empathy skills plus how to recognize and handle bias properly.
-Our leadership training programs have produced better workforce diversity and happier employees.
+Microsoft trains leaders at all levels in diversity and inclusion by teaching them empathy and how to recognize and address bias effectively.
+Our leadership training programs have led to greater workforce diversity and happier employees.

-Accenture bases its business strategy on training leaders to include everyone in their decision-making process.
-The company selects and trains staff to appreciate different viewpoints which boosts creative output and pleases customers.
+Accenture bases its business strategy on training leaders to include everyone in decision-making.
+The company selects and trains staff to appreciate different viewpoints, which boosts creative output and pleases customers.

-Unilever focuses on gender equality by creating leadership training programs that help women succeed at all their global locations.
+Unilever focuses on gender equality by creating leadership development programs that help women succeed across all its global locations.
 Our activities have brought more women into top leadership positions.

 Organizations that focus on inclusive leadership development achieve important business results as they transform their workplace culture.